misskey-dev/misskey-hub-shortlinks/README.md

 This will generate a `dist` directory with the generated html files.

----

-This project was created using `bun init` in bun v1.1.17.
-[Bun](https://bun.sh) is a fast all-in-one JavaScript runtime.

 ## License
 (c) 2024 kakkokari-gtyih and Misskey Project.
 Released under the MIT License.